Code of Business Conduct

 5. Ensure any hospitality you offer, or hospitality offered to you, is moderate, reasonable and appropriate and serves a legitimate business purpose.
 Ask yourself: would the hospitality place you in a conflict of interest (actual or perceived) if business was subsequently placed with yourself or a third party?

 6. Be on the alert for suppliers with poor ethical standards.
 This may not only breach Immediate’s ethical policy, but such suppliers are more likely to be involved in fraudulent activity and/or counterfeiting of products.

 7. Maintain complete and accurate books and records of account recording all business transactions and dealings entered into for or on behalf of or conducted in connection with Immediate’s business.

-8. Never accept or offer a bribe.
+8. Accept or offer a bribe.
 Immediate operates a zero tolerance towards bribery anywhere in the world, regardless of what may be an accepted local practice.
 You should also never make a facilitation payment to a foreign public official (e.g. to expedite the provision of services).
 Remember: when acting on behalf of Immediate, do not enter into any arrangement or engage in any conduct (including fraud, corruption, dishonesty or illegal activity) which places Immediate or Immediate at risk of infringing applicable anti-bribery legislation.

-9. Never accept or offer any personal favours.
+9. Accept or offer any personal favours.
 ‘Soft money’ activities (including perks such as free trips, school placements or internships) may be seen as an inducement to enter or renew a contract.

-10. Never make a payment to a government official unless it is in accordance with the law.
+10. Make a payment to a government official unless it is in accordance with the law.
 Always seek verification from Immediate’s Legal team that the payment is legitimate.

-11. Never do deals with any third party who could bring Immediate into disrepute.
+11. Do deals with any third party who could bring Immediate into disrepute.
 Immediate’s reputation could be damaged if we are associated with unsuitable business partners.